saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/appium-flutter-integration-driver.md

 [*My Demo App Flutter*](https://github.com/saucelabs/my-demo-app-flutter) is a mobile application developed using Flutter based on [Flutter Counter example application](https://github.com/felangel/bloc/tree/master/examples/flutter_counter).
-Modified by the Sauce Labs team, this app is designed to demonstrate the robust capabilities of Sauce Labs' mobile devices cloud, with a particular focus on our integration with the [Appium Flutter Integration Driver](https://github.com/AppiumTestDistribution/appium-flutter-integration-driver).
+Modified by the Sauce Labs team, this app is designed to demonstrate the robust capabilities of Sauce Labs mobile devices cloud, with a particular focus on our integration with the [Appium Flutter Integration Driver](https://github.com/AppiumTestDistribution/appium-flutter-integration-driver).

 The apps can be found [here](https://github.com/saucelabs/my-demo-app-flutter/releases/tag/v1.0.0).